 3. Management of Tax

-Ultimate responsibility for the tax affairs of the UK branch sits with the Board of Management.
+Ultimate responsibility for the tax affairs of the UK branch sits with the UK Branch Manager.

 The tax affairs of the UK branch are managed through a service level agreement with the tax team at Volkswagen Financial Services (UK) Limited (‘VWFS’).
 Under this agreement, the UK branch receives both UK tax compliance and UK tax advisory services.

 VWFS has a dedicated tax team who are professionally qualified and cover both direct and indirect tax matters.
 VWFS supports the tax team in maintaining their Continuing Professional Development requirements.
 The team also comply with the ethical standards set out by the Chartered Institute of Taxation.

 4. Risk Management

 Given the size and global nature of the business, tax risks will arise.
 The VWFS in-house tax team is appropriately skilled to handle these matters, participating in web based training and reviewing professional tax publications and alerts to ensure tax knowledge is kept up to date.
 This enables the tax team to identify, monitor and manage tax risks within the business.
 It also enables the team to identify where specialist external advice is required to ensure the business can remain compliant.
 External advisors are used to assist the business in achieving its core tax principles as outlined in this document.

 Volkswagen’s primary tax objective is to pay the correct amount of tax at the point at which it is properly due.
 The UK branch will utilise exemptions and reliefs that are legitimately available and in accordance with the wording and spirit of the law.

 The UK branch is mindful of its reputation in the marketplace and seeks to operate in a manner of a responsible taxpayer.